kyma-project/kyma/docs/kyma/14-02-basic-troubleshooting.md

 ## Installation successful, component not working

-If the installation is successful but a component does not behave in an expected way, inspect Helm releases for more details on all of the installed components.
+If the installation is successful but a component does not behave in the expected way, inspect Helm releases for more details on all of the installed components.

 Run this command to list all of the available Helm releases:
 ```